solkimicreb/book_of_algorand/README.md

 - People start to use story coins as currency or store of value outside the app.
 - A single user becomes a fan an ruins the game for everyone by hoarding story coins and limiting the supply.
 - People figuring out a way to "farm" story coins with little effort which could ruin the game for others.
 Currently this is simply done by liking your own contributions a lot of times.
 - I am sure I did not list everything here.
-People can exploit a project in extremely creative ways when they are anonymous over the internet and they can gain from it.
+People can exploit a project in extremely creative ways under the safety of anonymity.

 These can all be avoided by forming a carefully thought-out incentive system in advance.
-This task is perhaps more difficult than the pogramming one but it requires a similar mindset.
-A good programmer thinks about and covers all edge cases, the same attitude is required here.
-Only you can not patch things up in another release.
+This task is perhaps more difficult than the programming one but it requires a similar mindset.
+A good programmer thinks about and covers all edge cases.

+In this case hindsight and patches are a lot more difficult to do though.
+Updating a production dapp requires the approval and joint work of the userbase, which is a huge burden and a beautiful concept at once.

 ## Thank you for the attention

-I am a 100% percent sure that my hobby project won't fulfill its vision and produce a coherent story yet but I had fun making it and I hope I peaked some soon-to-be-crypto-dev interest with it.
+I am a 100% percent sure that my hobby project won't fulfill its vision and produce a coherent story yet but I had fun making it and I hope I peaked some interest with it.